mobxjs/mobx/docs/refguide/object-api.md

 The Object API is a utility API that enables manipulating observable maps, objects and arrays with the same generic API.

 These APIs are fully reactive, which means that even [without `Proxy` support](../best/limitations-without-proxies.md) new property declarations can be detected by mobx if `set` is used to add them, and `values` or `keys` to iterate them.

+Another benefit of `values`, `keys` and `entries` is that they return array rather than iterators, which makes it possible to, for example, immediately call `.map(fn)` on the result.

 Access: